Breaker Keeps Tripping: Common Causes and Solutions

 What happens if a breaker doesn’t trip in faults condition?

-If a circuit breaker fails to trip during a fault condition, it can lead to various hazardous situations, including:
+If a circuit breaker fails to trip during a fault condition, it can lead to serious hazards, including:

-- Electrocution and Safety Hazards: In the absence of circuit protection, the risk of electric shock or electrocution increases, especially if someone comes into contact with live wires or faulty electrical equipment.
+3. Electrocution Risk: Without proper circuit protection, the risk of electric shock or electrocution increases, particularly if someone touches live wires or faulty equipment.

-- Schedule Regular Inspections: Arrange for periodic inspections of the electrical system by a qualified electrician to ensure that the circuit breakers are functioning correctly.
+• Schedule Regular Inspections: Have a qualified electrician inspect your electrical system periodically to ensure all components, including circuit breakers, are functioning correctly.

 Install my Free Android App on Google Play: